-London-born, James read French and Russian at Exeter then qualified as a Management Accountant working at British Airways.
+London-born, James read French and Russian at Exeter University then qualified as a Management Accountant working at British Airways.
 He began his operatic training in Milan, before attending the Guildhall School of Music and Drama whilst making early professional appearances as Malatesta in Don Pasquale, Achillas in Julius Caesar, Argante in Rinaldo, Proteo/Marte in Il Parnasso in Festa, Marco in Gianni Schicchi at St. John’s Smith Square, and Il Conte in Le Nozze di Figaro at the Royal Festival Hall.

 Going on to study at the National Opera Studio, he came to the attention of a wider public as Belcore in L’Elisir d’Amore and his critically-acclaimed Figaro in Il Barbiere de Siviglia, both for Grange Park Rising Stars.
 This led to engagements for Grange Park Opera as Bello in La Fanciulla del West, Hajny/Lovec in Rusalka and the title role Eugene Onegin at Nevill Holt, Grange Park and Cadogan Hall.
 He made his debut for Opera North in the title role of Don Giovanni and has since returned to Opera North as the Count in The Marriage of Figaro, Cascada in The Merry Widow and Pastore/Spirito in Orfeo.
+He will sing the role of Danilo in The Merry Widow for Iford Arts at the Bath and Salisbury Festivals this Spring.

 His debut for English National Opera was as Morales in Carmen.
-He created the role of Alasdair in the Sky Arts Award-winning Scottish Opera/Music Theatre Wales joint production of the world premiere of Ghost Patrol by Stuart MacRae, in Glasgow, at the Edinburgh Festival, the Linbury Studio - ROH and on national tour.
+He created the role of Alasdair in the Sky Arts Award-winning Scottish Opera/Music Theatre Wales joint production of Ghost Patrol by Stuart MacRae, in Glasgow, at the Edinburgh Festival, the Linbury Studio - ROH and on national tour.
 He reprised various roles at the Théâtre du Châtelet (Paris), Gran Teatre de Liceu (Barcelona) and at the Staatenhaus for Oper Köln (2019) in revivals of the acclaimed run of Kurt Weil's Street Scene for The Opera Group, originally at the Young Vic, the Theater an der Wien (Vienna), and on national tour in the UK and for Radio 3 Broadcast with the BBC Concert Orchestra.

 Further highlights have included Adolf in The Jacobin by Dvorak for Buxton Opera Festival and the roles of Peacock, Mouse, Leftovers and God in the world premiere of How the Whale Became by Julian Philips at the Linbury, Royal Opera House.
 Also, Dandini in La Cenerentola under Carlo Rizzi for Welsh National Opera and the creation of the central baritone role in the world première of The Ground beneath her Feet with the Hallé, conducted by Mark Elder at the Manchester International Festival.
 He has performed the title role in Il Barbiere di Siviglia for Zomer Opera in Belgium and also for Opéra de Baugé, for whom he has sung Eisenstein (Die Fledermaus), Papageno (Die Zauberflöte), Marcello (La Bohème) and Nardo (La Finta Giardiniera).
 In 2009 and 2011 he sang Rolf Gruber in The Sound of Music at Théâtre du Châtelet in Paris.
 For English Touring Opera he has sung roles in The Cunning Little Vixen, La Traviata and Don Giovanni, while significant appearances elsewhere include Pelléas, Tarquinius, Hamlet, Guglielmo and Falke, the latter for Castleward Opera in Ireland and recently at the Arcola Theatre (Grimeborn Festival) in London.
 He has understudied roles on several occasions at the Royal Opera House, London.